 Equity graduation arrangements can be made for students whose scheduled graduation ceremony clashes with their religious convictions.

 If you have a graduation ceremony that is scheduled at the same time as one of your obligatory religious holy days then alternative arrangements can be made.
 This may be an alternative graduation ceremony that is scheduled at a different time that does not clash with your religious events or festivals.
 Please note that only obligatory religious events can receive religious equity.
-For all religious equity requests you will need to contact Student Wellbeing.
+For all religious equity requests you will need to contact Multi-Faith Officer.

 Apply for equity graduation arrangements